Canstar Research FSG and Credit Guide

 Staff remuneration, commissions and other benefits

-Canstar employees receive a salary and do not receive remuneration, commissions or other benefits from any products issuers.
+Canstar employees receive a salary and do not receive remuneration, commissions or other benefits from any product issuers.
 They may be eligible for an annual performance payment or retention incentives which are discretionary and based on reaching agreed performance levels.

 How are any commissions, fees or other benefits calculated for providing the financial services?